mdebone/citi-bike-analytics/README.md

 may 6th may 26th 2019, 2020

-There are operations reports, we are going to have to look at regular usage to see if there is an uptick in holiday usage, so maybe a date a week before and a date week after to provide context, we are using 2019 2020 dates
+There are operations reports, we are going to have to look at regular usage to see if there is an uptick in holiday usage, so maybe a date a week before and a date week after to provide context, we are using 2019 2020 dates.

+update two